tonylukasavage/tonylukasavage.github.com/source/_posts/2014-05-29-custom-assertions-in-should-dot-js.markdown

 }
 {% endcodeblock %}

 We'd like to strictly enforce that format using assertions.
 Lots of them.
 A ridiculous amount in fact.
 Yes, it could be done much more tersely, but it helps express the point of customization.
-Let's do it in a mocha [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) structure.
+Let's do it in a mocha [BDD][] structure.

+## No Custom Assertions

 ### test.js
 {% codeblock lang:javascript %}